Shaw House, Berkshire: History

 After the first Duke's death in 1744 the dowager duchess lived at Shaw House till her death in 1750.
 Her step-son sold the property soon afterwards to the Andrews family.
 It was the childhood home of the historian James Pettit Andrews.
 For many years it was also a school.

 The house is currently owned and managed by West Berkshire Council as a conference venue and public attraction.

 Restoration

 Following a major restoration Shaw House opened to the public in 2008.
-It is also a conference venue and home to West Berkshire's Registration Service for Births, Deaths and Ceremonies.
-Work began in 2005 after the mansion was awarded more than £4m from the Heritage Lottery Fund.
-English Heritage and Vodafone also contributed to the £6m project.
+It is also a conference venue and home to West Berkshire's register office.
+Work began in 2005 after the mansion was awarded more than £4 million from the Heritage Lottery Fund.
+English Heritage and Vodafone also contributed to the project.

-Visitors can now enjoy a programme of events and activities whilst wandering the house and spending time in the exhibitions and family corner.
-The House is open most weekends and some school holidays.